4thhubbard/wporg-scout/README.md

 WordPress.org tracker landscape (GitHub Issues, Trac, Make P2s), classifies each one, and gives you a ranked list of what's worth fixing next.

-Built for the meta-janitors mandate: "fix what you find."

 ## Why this exists